e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 2. It runs an AI SDK agent loop on the host.
 The agent's single `bash` tool sends each command to the sandbox via `sandbox.commands.run(command)`.
-3. The agent has a minimal system prompt: it learns the CLI on its own by running `browse --help`, then drives the remote Browserbase browser with plain commands like `browse open '<url>'` and `browse get markdown body`.
+3. The agent has a minimal system prompt: it learns the CLI on its own by running `browse skills show` (the CLI's bundled usage guide), with `browse --help` as a supplementary reference, then drives the remote Browserbase browser with plain commands like `browse open '<url>'` and `browse get markdown body`.
 Thanks to the env vars, those calls run remotely and persist across steps with no extra flags; the browser never runs in the sandbox.
 4. The agent prints a `FINAL ANSWER` summarizing what it found.